uwcirg/JTrueNTHOAuth-Client/README.md

 }
 ```

-This method provides the system with the ability to fetch any resource from the Shared Services' API, given that the token has the necessary permissions.
+This method provides the system with the ability to fetch any resource from Shared Services' API, given that the token has the necessary permissions.

 The library provides: